Nahuelhsouto/backend-balance/README.md

    In this repository you gonna find the backend complement for the balance-app repo.
-I decide to advance with node.js

     cors -> to avoid cors issues
     dotenv -> work with envoirenment variables to keep sensitive data